remyclarke/BudgetBuddy-frontend/README.md

 *Anita Owen* - anitaown@pursuit.org

 As a group, the four of us were engaged daily, working on multiple tasks guided by our Trello board `To-Do, Doing, Done` detailed lists throughout each day, sometimes even weekends via Slack/Zoom.
-Here's our `Team Norms` link: https://docs.google.com/document/d/1FETAEXKfVJviGIdRROPBv5K7-wRZFbXqEYB6R62w6Z0/edit
+Here's our `Team Norms` <button><a href="https://docs.google.com/document/d/1FETAEXKfVJviGIdRROPBv5K7-wRZFbXqEYB6R62w6Z0/edit">LINK!</a></button>

-#### Visual Examples
+### Visual Examples
 The following are examples of our app being built at different stages, while tackling this `TeaWhips` project.
 Here are just a few images showing our process.
 WIREFRAMES (desktop and mobile)